vangual/plasma/README.md

 cd plasma/daemon
 sudo ./install
 ```

+---

+Note: If you're using Picade Player X you should edit daemon/etc/systemd/system/plasma.service and change the output device option from `-o GPIO:15:14` to `-o SERIAL:/dev/ttyACM0`.
+If you're using Unicorn HAT or pHAT you should use `-o WS281X:WS2812:18:0`.

+If you're using GPIO on a Picade HAT you can adjust the pins accordingly using `-o GPIO:<data>:<clock>` where data and clock are valid BCM pins.
+If you're using the old Plasma/Hack header you may need to swap from `-o GPIO:15:14` to `-o GPIO:14:15` depending on how your connections are wired.

+---

 The Plasma daemon installer installs two programs onto your Raspberry Pi. `plasma` itself and a tool called `plasmactl` you can use to install and switch lighting effects.
 Plasma runs as a service on your system.